electricimp/Scheduler/README.md

 ### now() ###

-This method immediately execute the job's callback immediately.
-It will leave the job in the queue.
+This method immediately executes the job's callback.
+If job repeats, it will be rescheduled to fire based on the repeat interval, otherwise the job will be removed from the queue.

 #### Return Value ####